 The best advice is to provide details to your fulfillment centre on promotion dates and durations.
 By knowing when promotions are running and how long they’ll last, warehouses can prepare for particular peaks in demand.

-It might be that you’re running a big promotion on Cyber Monday this year, for example.
+It might be that you’re running a big promotion on Cyber Monday this year, for example – maybe a special discount.
 If that’s the case, you’ll need more warehouse staff from Monday onwards rather than Friday to Sunday.
-To make that happen, your fulfillment centre needs to be in the loop
+To make that happen, your fulfillment centre needs to be in the loop at such a pivotal time.

 6. And do it early!

-Knowing in advance which products are being promoted to customers or put on sale can help your warehouse team get a head start on Black Friday prep work.
+Knowing in advance which products are being promoted to customers or put on sale can help your warehouse team get a head start on Black Friday prep work for the busy month ahead.

-To put that into context, let’s say a particular face cream is being promoted for the entire 4-day period (Friday to Cyber Monday) with an estimated volume of 5,000 units.
+To put that into context, let’s say a particular face cream is being promoted to attract shoppers for the entire 4-day period (Black Friday – Cyber Monday) with an estimated volume of 5,000 units.
 Staff could start preparing for the sale by pre-assembling the packaging that will be used.
-Or, if you’re offering multiple products in a bundle, the fulfillment team could start kitting products together ahead of time.
+Or, if you’re offering multiple products in a bundle, the fulfillment team could start kitting products together to save valuable time during the most notable shopping days.

 If operators take 10 seconds to assemble each box, every 5,000 orders they know about in advance can shave 50,000 seconds off the overall fulfillment time.
 That’s just under 14 hours freed up for the peak shipping period and means your orders can be delivered days earlier.